AlexandreFoley/CEC-Daemon/Notes.md

 Using the python module pynput, I could create a script that upon launch, shutdown the screen and then monitor the keyboard and mouse for any actions.
 As soon as any action is detected, it turns the screen back on, and shut itself down.

 ## hdmi signal path monitoring
 For the signal to get from the computer to the screen, a particular path is needed: the soundbar stand in between the tv and everything else.
 ARC is not available on the TV.
 For some reason the soundbar tends to switch to ARC mode when the TV turn on or a device request a signal path change.
-For the soundbar, ARC is never right.
+For the soundbar, with this TV, ARC is never right.
 Passthrough is the only mode in which something shows on the TV screen.

 For that reason, we need a deamon to run that monitor the status of the soundbar on the CECline, and whenever the soundbar switches to ARC, put it in passthough, as we can assume something wants to display on screen when ARC mode is tripped.